storyblok-extended/component-fade-plugin/README.md

-# Storyblok EF Component Fade plugin
+# Storyblok Component Fade plugin

 ## Installing the plugin in your storyblok space
-To use EF Component Fade plugin you need to compile and minify the plugin.
+To use Component Fade plugin you need to compile and minify the plugin.
 But first you need to change name of the plugin.
 Go to `./src/` and open `Plugin.vue`.
 You need to prefix plugin name, with for example name of your department:
 ```
 initWith() {
       return {
         // needs to be equal to your storyblok plugin name
-        plugin: "department_name-ef-component-fade"
+        plugin: "department_name-component-fade"
       };
     },
 ```